- Politics and Social Issues»

 How To File A "Do Not Call" Complaint

-You can log on to the registry’s web site, www.donotcall.gov, and select the File a Complaint tab on the left side of the page.
-That will take you to the FTC Complaint Assistant, which is a form that you fill out.
+You can log on to the registry’s web site by following the link below and selecting the green Report Unwanted Calls tab on the page.
 Or you may prefer to call the registry’s toll-free number 1-888-382-1222 instead.